open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If the value of the field follows the pattern "ORG-XXXX" then <a href="operations.md#get-the-organization-for-a-company">get the organization for the company</a> whose `cbc:ID` is equal to the value of the field.
-Or
-If the value of the field follows the pattern "TPO-XXXX" then <a href="operations.md#get-the-organization-for-a-touchpoint">get the organization for the touchpoint</a> whose `cbc:ID` is equal to the value of the field.
+<a href="operations.md#get-the-organization-for-an-organization-technical-identifier-reference">Get the organization for the organization technical identifier reference</a> and add 'mediationBody, to the organization's `.roles` array.

-Add 'mediationBody, to the organization's `.roles` array. eForms allows review bodies and mediation bodies to differ per lot.
+eForms allows review bodies and mediation bodies to differ per lot.
 However, while this may be permitted by law, we have found no evidence in practice.
 Please contact data@open-contracting.org if you have a use case.

 ```xml